sidekickDan/rpg_mysteries/cases/001 The Clock Maker's Last Appointment/case-001-the-clockmakers-last-appointment-master.md

 - [x] The floor plan does not reveal hidden evidence or the solution.
 - [x] The final reveal explains the clue chain clearly.
 - [x] The `.txt` copy/paste file is easy for users to understand.
+- [x] The public startup requires only difficulty.
+- [x] Assistance defaults to Balanced.
+- [x] Tone defaults to the case's intended tone.
+- [x] The public prompt includes investigation actions and period-appropriate tools.
+- [x] The public prompt automatically creates or offers spoiler-free reference aids after the player begins.
 - [x] The social description file is spoiler-free.
 - [x] The TikTok captions and hashtags are ready to use.